-High Index Lenses vs Regular Lenses
+High Index Lenses vs. Regular Lenses

 Regular lenses tend to be heavier and bulkier than high index lenses for the same prescription strength.

-They also have a lower refractive index than high index glasses so that they do not focus on light as efficiently.
+They also have a lower refractive index than high index glasses, so that they do not focus on light as efficiently.

 The price point for regular lenses is also lower than high index glasses.
-Also, high index glasses can be brittle and can scratch easily.
+Also, tall index glasses can be brittle and can scratch easily.
 That is why people like putting scratch-resistant coatings on them.

-A small defect with high index lenses that may require you to spend another extra buck is that they are usually more reflective than ordinary glasses.
+A small defect with high index lenses that may require you to spend another extra buck is usually more reflective than ordinary glasses.
 That is why you may need to get an AR coating on them to prevent any glare.
 You may also need to get a blue light protective covering if you use screens as well.
 This may further increase the cost of your glasses.

 Benefits of High Index Lenses

 High Index Lenses also have much better aesthetics in comparison to regular glasses.
-While delivering higher prescription strengths, the lenses of regular glasses can get quite thick and that can hide your eyes and make them invisible.
+While delivering higher prescription strengths, the lenses of regular glasses can get quite thick, and that can hide your eyes and make them invisible.

-In comparison, high index lenses are thin and make it easy for people to see your eyes and keep eye contact with you especially when you add an anti-reflective coating to them.
+In comparison, high index lenses are thin and make it easy for people to see your eyes and keep eye contact with you, especially when you add an anti-reflective coating to them.

 Who should get High Index Lenses?